Guitar Secrets, Lead Guitar Made Easy

 Listen to this position C to C

-The new fingering for this position will be 2-4, 1-4, 1-4, 1-3, 1-3, 1-3.
 This will be starting at the C note 8th fret Low E string, look above.
-Remember to pick down, then up.
+Remember to alternate the pick down, then up when moving from note to note.
 Work your way down the scale and then back up.
-So the above illustration shows the A minor pentatonic scale with the notes and the lower illustration shows the A minor pentatonic scale with the fingers in the VIII position.
-Notice that the C notes are highlighted in blue and the Root note A in yellow.
+The two images above show the A minor pentatonic scale.
+One image shows the notes and the other shows the fingering pattern.
+Notice that the C notes are highlighted in blue and the A notes in yellow.
 This is a popular position to play lead over the C chord.

-So we have learned the fingering of the root note fret above and the VIII position starting on the C note.
-Each position has a different fingering, but the same notes.
-Remember, all of the A minor pentatonic positions you learn will have the same notes.
+So we have learned the fingering pattern for the A minor pentatonic scale starting at the 5th fret root note position and the 8th fret position starting on the C note.
+Each position has a different fingering pattern, but the same notes.
+Remember that all of the A minor pentatonic positions you learn will have the same notes.
 A-C-D-E-G.

 Good Luck,